 So, how much money will you make with Lulu?
 The answer depends on what kind of book you will sell.

-Unlike with Amazon Kindle Direct Publishing, where you don’t get more than 70 percent of the sale, Lulu lets you take a whopping 80 percent of each sale — but you will first have to pay a set price for every book you publish.
+Unlike with Amazon Kindle Direct Publishing, where you don’t get more than 70 percent of the sale, Lulu lets you take a whopping 80 percent of each sale — but you will first have to pay a set price for every physical book you publish.
+Conversely, their profit percentage for eBooks is 90 percent.

 This will depend on whether it is hardcover or paper, black-and-white or colored, a large book or a small book, how many pages your book has, and so on.
 It can be just a few dollars or $10+.